fanqingsong/rag-ollama-langchain/README.md

 ## Contact

 For inquiries or discussions, please open an issue in the repository, and we will respond as soon as possible.

----

-Make sure to adjust any placeholders like the repository URL `https://github.com/your-username/rag-project-with-ollama-and-langchain.git` to match your project's actual URL and modify any section as needed to better align with the specifics of your project.